test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2021_Pilot/Set-Up_RNAseq_Processed_Data/RNAseq_Tool_Installation/README.md

   ```

   > Notes:
-  > - Depending on the system used, the above command may not work, if that's the case try activating the conda environment with the command below:
+  > - Depending on the system used, the above command may not work, if that's the case try activating the conda environment with this command:
   > `source activate RNAseq_fq_to_counts`
   > - This environment is activated when running scripts to generate the following main set of processed data:
   >   - [raw QC data](../GLDS-104_Processing_Scripts/00-RawData)